kessler/tempus-fugit/README.md

 -----
 ### Scheduling api

 The scheduling api can be used to schedule single time or repeating jobs.
-Repeating jobs revolve around the interval object (see below).
+Repeating jobs schedule is defined using the interval object (see below).

 ##### schedule a one time job in the future:
 ```js